+Figure 13.
+Knowledge Transrepresentation Service Interfaces

 Knowledge Base Construction Service

 The KnowledgeBase APIs enable the transition between Knowledge at rest, i.e. Knowledge in the form of Artifacts stored in a repository and not yet assembled into a Knowledge Base, and Knowledge in motion, i.e. Knowledge Bases deployed/paired with a runtime engine/reasoner/execution platform that is able to perform computations using that Knowledge.